 EE5.1 Improving signage to promote the facilities available in Aldingbourne will support local shops, businesses and tourism.
 However, illuminated signage is not appropriate in a rural Parish and will be resisted.
 There are currently no internally illuminated facia signs on shopfronts in the Parish.

-Justification: Objective 1b; RNPPF 12; DoT TAL 01/13
+Justification: Objective 1b; NPPF 12; DoT TAL 01/13

-Policy EE6 Sustainable Recreational and tourism activities - SAVED the proposal conforms with other policies of the development Plan.
+Policy EE6 Sustainable Recreational and tourism activities - SAVED

 Development proposals that provide facilities for recreation and tourist activities will be supported provided that: